SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-07-02-xna-4-0-game-development-by-example-a-beginners-guide-visual-basic-edition-by-kurt-jaegers.markdown

 [![image](/Images/wordpress/2012/07/image_thumb133.png "image")](/Images/wordpress/2012/07/image130.png)

-I have known Kurt for some time now since XNA got off the ground so many years ago, Kurt run the site [XNAResources.com](http://www.xnaresources.com/) which has been a great inspiration to all of us who have been blogging and educating in this area.&nbsp; His Tile Engine tutorial has already spurned several engines to be developed based on his series.
+I have known Kurt for some time now since XNA got off the ground so many years ago, Kurt run the site [XNAResources.com](http://www.xnaresources.com/) which has been a great inspiration to all of us who have been blogging and educating in this area.
+His Tile Engine tutorial has already spurned several engines to be developed based on his series.

 The Tile Engine series has even gotten a revamp in recent months so it is well worth a look as well as his other [excellent tutorials](http://www.xnaresources.com/default.asp?page=TUTORIALS) on Sprite Map generation and use plus [offscreen colour-keyed maps](http://bit.ly/yFygvj) (if you do not know what that is then you had better start reading!)